aspose-cells/Aspose.Cells-Doc-md/english/pythonjava/developer-guide/tables/creating-a-list-object/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-The use of worksheets make is easy to work with different types of lists, for example. phone lists, task lists. etc. Aspose.Cells supports creating and managing lists.
+The use of worksheets makes it easy to work with different types of lists, for example phone lists, task lists, etc. Aspose.Cells supports creating and managing lists.

 ## **Advantages of a List Object**